-Sunglasses work fine for most fair-weather backcountry skiing thanks to the superior airflow and venting while skinning.
-When the weather rolls in or the powder gets deep, goggles step in with extra protection.
-The issue with goggles is that when skinning they turn into a fishbowl of fog, sweat, and humidity, rendering them useless.
-Julbo took note of skiers’ demands for a goggle designed for backcountry skiing and dropped one of the most useful products on the market.
-Say hello to Starwind, the smaller framed version of the famed Aerospace.
+Say hello to Starwind, the smaller framed version of the popular Aerospace.
 The Starwind features a slick patented-technology called Superflow that allows the user to lift the lens a few millimeters away from the frame on a set of small arms.
 This gives you 360° of airflow and venting while still retaining full lens-function.
-When it’s time to ski back down through a bowl of bliss, push the lenses back into the frame.
-The Starwind is all the benefits of goggles and sunglasses in one.
-If you wear a small or medium sized helmet and enjoy the finer things in life like the best eyewear in existence, try the Julbo Starwind goggles, you won’t be disappointed.
+When it’s time to ski back down through a bowl of bliss, just pop the lenses back into the frame.
+The Starwind ties all the benefits of goggles and sunglasses into one simple package.
+If you wear a small or medium sized helmet and prefer to enjoy the finer things in life (like the best eyewear in existence), try the Julbo Starwind goggles-- you won’t be disappointed.